-Due to MS, medications, and other health issues, my friend V gained weight, then with better treatment, diet & exercise she has lost a whopping 50 pounds in the last year!
+Due to health issues and corresponding medications, my friend V gained weight, then with better treatment, diet & exercise she has lost a whopping 50 pounds in the last year!

 All of this weight gain, and now dramatic weight loss has proven to be disastrous for her wardrobe!
 While her weight loss continues she is not ready to shell out serious cash for clothes.
 Many outfits only fit for a month or two, so this is getting expensive.
 Today we set out to find some new clothes on a budget.
 Armed with a 20% off coupon, a keen eye, and some savvy shopping we left with 2 new dresses, 2 pairs of shorts, 3 pair of underwear, 1 cute top, and 1 pair of jeans for less than $200!!!